sumitasok/about-me/README.md

-This is a comprehensive list of steops I take while developing code.
+This is a comprehensive list of steps I take while developing code.
 These questions are derived either from interviews I attended.
 Others, Questions that I asked myself and now want to share the answers.

 [What are some interesting Projects?](what-are-some-interesting-projects.md)